arturscheiner/dgb-gitsync/README.md

 # Dgb Git Sync

 This bash script allows you to easily sync a Digibee pipeline with a git repo.

+# Disclaimer

+This script is not developed, maintained or supported by [Digibee](https://www.digibee.com).
 It works by automating some tasks that can be done purelly with Digibeectl (Digibee Official CLI) and Git Tools.

 ## Synchronizing Digibee Pipelines with Git: An Essential Integration for CI/CD